mumez/Historia/doc/Tutorial.md

 ### Actions to Implement

-We will implement the following actions in the `HsBankAccountSpace`:
+We will implement the following actions in the `HtBankAccountSpace`:

 1. **Retrieving a Balance**: Get the current balance of a specific account.
 2. **Depositing Money**: Add a specified amount to an account's balance.